 - Miracle Rally: Their comeback in the finale, which they did despite not having any money to start the leg, having to beg their way onto a closed flight, then beg for money to pay their cab at the Finish Line.

-- No Sense of Direction: They got lost several times in South Africa.
+- No Sense of Direction: They got lost several times in South Africa, only finishing in front of Meredith & Gretchen on the leg where Gretchen fell and split her head open.

 - Out of Focus: They didn't get any major airtime until the ninth episode, when Joyce shaved her head to win the Fast Forward.

-- Read The Freaking Clue: Uchenna did not complete the leg 7 Roadblock correctly, not taking a post he was supposed to, when Joyce read him the clue wrong while he was driving, and therefore was sent back to finish it after reaching the Pit Stop.
+- Read The Freaking Clue: Uchenna did not complete the driving Roadblock in leg 7 correctly, not taking a post he was supposed to, when Joyce read him the clue wrong while he was driving, and therefore was sent back to finish it after reaching the Pit Stop.
 Luckily, it didn't cost them any spots.

 - Tears of Joy: At the Finish Line.
-It started with them and spread to the other teams.
+It started with them and spread to the other teams during their speech.

 - Underdogs Never Lose